 Pros and Cons of forex trading

 Before you start trading forex, there are a few factors you might want to consider.
-There are many reasons why forex trading is so popular with the retail market.
-However, trading forex does also come with its risks too.
+There are many reasons why forex trading is so popular among retail traders.
+However, trading forex also comes with some risks.

 Here are a few pros and cons of forex trading: